 The level of Chinese publishing by Australian companies to promote their services and products in China is still relatively low, but this is likely to grow substantially in coming years as the importance of the Chinese market increases.

 Following are few most well-known Chinese Newspapers in Australia:

-We represent all the major Chinese newspapers in Australia NOT any single newspaper, in that case we are always able to place your ad in the best suitable newspaper for your specific advertising needs through our professional advice and media selections.
+We represent all the major Chinese newspapers in Australia NOT any single newspaper, in that case we are always able to place your ad in the best suitable newspaper for your specific advertising needs through our professional advice, media selections and English to Chinese translation.

 or Email your inquiry to: email@example.com